 Question: What Is the Fear of Throwing Things Out?

-Technically, the term “disposophobia” is a marketing term coined by a cleaning company in the mid 1990s to describe the fear of throwing things out.
+Technically, the term “disposophobia” is a marketing term coined by a cleaning company in the mid-1990s to describe the fear of throwing things out.
 Regardless, compulsive hoarding can have disastrous effects on sufferers’ daily lives.
-Hoarding is sometimes a symptom compulsive disorder, or OCD, but may also appear independently.
+Hoarding is sometimes a symptom of compulsive disorder, or OCD, but may also appear independently.
 Hoarding disorder is under consideration as a new independent disorder for the DSM-V. Although not strictly defined as a phobia, hoarding has much in common with specific phobias.

 Answer: Collecting or Hoarding?

 While collecting is a common human behavior, hoarders take collecting to an extreme.
 Collectors are able to pare down their collections to the most valuable or most beloved items, while hoarders experience major distress and anxiety when asked to part with even a single item.
 Collectors tend to focus on one or a few categories, while hoarders tend to hang onto a wide variety of items.
 Collectors tend to choose a specific room or part of a room to display the collection, while hoarders generally cover every available space with an unorganized pile of “stuff.”

 Hoarder or Simply Messy?

 Life is so busy that many of us have trouble finding the time to properly organize our homes.
 Paperwork tends to accumulate, clutter builds, and toys spread out across the floor.
 Some people are bothered by the mess and attack the piles whenever possible.
 Others are more relaxed about clutter, allowing it to grow to a sizable degree before attempting to organize it.
 When it becomes overwhelming, though, most people simply roll up their sleeves and get to work.